aws-samples/sample-thailand-secure-lz/cloudformation/readme.md

    		- KeyAdministratorArn : role that permited IAM Admin Role
     	- OrganizationId: organizaion ID from step 3 in prerequisites

-3. Because we can not use key accross other region.
+3. Control Tower Back KMS-CMK Key requires multi-region implementation for the Backup Vaults.
 For the Control Tower Backup key, ensure to create a new replica key in us-east-1 and any other additional governed region.
 Go to KMS console, select the "control-tower-backup-key", go to "Regionality" and "Create new replica keys" for us-east-1.
 4. Enable AWS Organization Central Root Management.
 Go to IAM console, select "Account settings", and go to the section "Centralized root access for member accounts", and select "Enable".
     - Enable these capabilities
     	- 1) Root credentials management,
       	- 2) Privileged root actions in member accounts.
     - Assign delegate administrator account to "Shared Services" account.
 5. Enable Control Tower in management account in Thailand ap-southeast-7 region.
-Follow these instructions from [AWS Control Tower quick start guide](https://docs.aws.amazon.com/controltower/latest/userguide/quick-start.html)
+Follow these instructions from [AWS Control Tower quick start guide](https://docs.aws.amazon.com/controltower/latest/userguide/quick-start.html) Note that You may exclude ap-southeast-1 (Singapore) from the governed region selection if you do not have any workloads running in that region.
     - Deployment Account: management account
     - Deployment Region: Thailand ap-southeast-7
     - Additional region for governance (for global services such as IAM, CloudFront, Route53): us-east-1, ap-southeast-1